sai4priyanka/Sai-Priyanka-Projects-/README.md

-# delta-demo
+# New Project
-This is a demo for git and github class.
+This project was created from local system .Created by Sai Priyanka